shashvat42200/Pokedex/README.md

 --Selected Pokemon should list which games it can be found in

--Should be able to render information about each region(location) in the games
+Should be able to render information about each region(location) in the games

 Should make a catagorized list of all the items in the games